 Teaching languages offers challenges with big rewards.
 Choosing this path is not just about teaching vocabulary and pronunciation, it requires the commitment to developing real cultural awareness.

 The main languages taught in schools are French, German and Spanish.
 Others include Italian, Russian, Mandarin, Japanese, Urdu and Bengali.
 There is a shortage of teachers available in these priority subjects and there is demand for high-calibre talent to take on the challenge.

-The number of children taking a language at GCSE was almost a third higher in 2013 than it was in 2011.
-This growth is forecast to continue to grow, so there is a real need for talented language teachers.
+The number of children taking a language at GCSE was almost one fifth higher in 2014 than it was in 2012.
+We anticipate future rises to continue, so there is a real need for talented language teachers.